richardbergquist/realme-azure-b2c-integration/Assertion-ITE.md

 Follow the integration steps as describe for the MTS environment.
 You will have to adjust these steps:

 1. Use your own cert rather than using the certificate provided by RealMe (`mts_mutual_ssl_sp.pfx`).
-2. In the *TrustFrameworkExtensions.xml* file, replace this line:
+2. In the *TrustFrameworkExtensions.xml* file, check that these lines contain the correct SAML attribute to convert into a claim.
+Note that previous versions of the MTS used a different SAML attribute names from ITE and Prod.
+However they should now align.
+THerefore it is worthwhile checking the correct attribute names are being used.

     ```
     <OutputClaim ClaimTypeReferenceId="safeB64Identity" PartnerClaimType="urn:nzl:govt:ict:stds:authn:safeb64:attribute:igovt:IVS:Assertion:Identity" />
     ```